Humana is making real-time updates to our processes in response to COVID-19 so we can better serve and support our providers.

 The Coronavirus Aid, Relief and Economic Security (CARES) Act, signed into law on March 27, includes provisions to temporarily suspend the Medicare sequester between May 1, 2020, and Dec.
 31, 2020.
 The Consolidated Appropriations Act 2021 extends the temporary sequestration suspension through March 31, 2021.
-During this time, Medicare plans will not have Centers for Medicare & Medicaid Services (CMS) premium and fee-for-service claim payments reduced, as they are currently.
+On April 14, 2021, the CARES Act was amended and the temporary sequestration suspension extended through December 31, 2021.
+During this time, Medicare plans will not have Centers for Medicare & Medicaid Services (CMS) premium and fee-for-service claim payments reduced.

 The Humana credentialing team is applying any federal or state emergency regulations for COVID-19 including such items as:

 - Waiving site visit requirements